 Wyoming Winter-Calving Operation

-The Wyoming Winter-Calving Operation is business opportunity backed by a property developed for livestock wintering services which provides the feed base and facilities to winter and calve out 3,000 cows from November through April.
+The Wyoming Winter-Calving Operation is a property developed for livestock wintering production which provides the feed base and facilities to winter and care for 3,500 cows and/or calves from December through April.
 The farm located in Central Wyoming is located 8 miles West of Riverton, Wyoming just off Highway 20/26.
 The area is well known as a feed production area in Wyoming due to plentiful water supplies, productive lands and mild, open winters.
 Situated on just over 1,000 acres, the operation involves growing 10,000 Tons of corn silage and 2000 tons of alfalfa hay complete with feeding and calving facilities consisting of living quarters, shops, barns, corrals, lots and feeding paddocks.
 The operation is a value-added business providing feed and service to livestock producers.
 The improvements are mostly newer and well designed for the business.
 The land is well fenced and capable of handling livestock with facilities in place for handling, feeding, watering and calving large groups of cattle.
-Adjoining lands offer further investment in a solar development program.

 The acreage breakdown is as follows: